 The next great challenge will be the development of new greenfield power stations financed based on commercial arrangements developed wholly within the WESM.
 Such development of timely new capacity addition will be a serious test for the maturing WESM.
 To ensure that investment is adequate and timely, investors will need to have sufficient confidence in the WESM to be able to secure financing for new power stations without long-term PPAs.
 Improving the WESM is therefore a continuous and important activity, as it contributes to confidence and supports the ability of investors to develop bankable revenue and cost projections.
 The implementation of the long-delayed ancillary services market arrangements would be one such welcomed development.
-Other options include improved information management (such as the institution of a periodic Statement of Opportunities) and improved governance structures (such as implementation of the IMO) and improved transparency around market interventions (such as around must-run and other system operator-led departures from WESM market dispatch schedules) and a general speeding up and intensifying of market support, governance and evolution processes. addition, more detailed review of the WESM's reliability standards seems warranted.
+Other options include improved information management (such as the institution of a periodic Statement of Opportunities) and improved governance structures (such as around must-run and other system operator-led departures from WESM market dispatch schedules) and a general speeding up and intensifying of market support, governance and evolution processes.
+In addition, more detailed review of the WESM's reliability standards seems warranted.